stephwright/open-data-training/README.md

 # WELCOME to the Open Data Training Program Repository!

+## Special huge WELCOME and thank you to those of you joining us through the 2016 Global Sprint! :star2: :tada:

 The Mozilla Science Lab is developing an Open Data Training Program.
 This repository will be where we build and share our curriculum and resources for open data.

 Here's what's been developed so far.